altruios/namshubettulpa/public/namshubettuple/errors.md

 ~When he wasn’t directly looking it slipped from his mind, unable to stick.~ "Can I help you?"
 ~The officer asked.~
+~Kent stared blankly at him.~
-"What are you doing here?"
+"...What are you doing here?"
 "I live here?"
 ~He looked back into the room.~
 "I’m sorry, is there anything I can help you with?"